 We could be required to disclose the identities of the holders of the Notes to the New Jersey, Nevada or other gaming authorities upon request.
 The New Jersey Casino Control Commission, the Nevada Gaming Commission and other applicable gaming authorities impose substantial restrictions on the ownership of certain gaming companies, could require holders of the exchange notes to apply for qualification or suitability to hold the exchange notes and could require you to dispose of your interest in the exchange notes.
 Application and investigation costs for licensing, qualifications and findings of suitability must generally be paid by the applicant.
-If any applicable gaming authority determines that a holder or beneficial owners of the exchange notes must be licensed, qualified or found suitable under any applicable gaming law and such holder or beneficial owners of the exchange notes will be subject to mandatory disposition and redemption and certain of your rights under the exchange notes will be eliminated.
+If any applicable gaming authority determines that a holder or beneficial owners of the exchange notes must be licensed, qualified or found suitable under any applicable gaming law and such holder or beneficial owner either refuses to file such an application or is unable to obtain the requisite license, qualification or finding of suitability, the exchange notes will be subject to mandatory disposition and redemption and certain of your rights under the exchange notes will be eliminated.
 See "Description of Notes - Mandatory Disposition Pursuant to Gaming Laws."